If your pet has a pre-existing condition, you can still get pet insurance - but generally not for that condition.

 What about insurance for older pets?

 Most insurers won’t let you commence cover after your furry friend reaches a certain age (usually nine years old), and by that time, there is a strong probability it will already have some pre-existing conditions in its veterinary history.
+(There are a few exceptions, so it pays to compare!)
 Usually the only option on offer for older pets is a lower-value accident only policy.
 A good way to avoid potential pitfalls is to buy insurance that offers guaranteed lifetime cover while your pet is young.
 As long as you renew your policy every year, and there are no interruptions to your cover, some insurers will continue to honour claims for chronic illnesses such as arthritis, unless it was diagnosed before the policy commenced.

 Even if you do have guaranteed lifetime cover, there will still be limits on how much you can claim for chronic conditions each year.
 It’s also crucial to fully understand exactly what the so-called “lifetime guarantee” encompasses.
 In some cases, all it means is that the animal will be insured for the duration of its lifetime, even after its ninth birthday, not that it is permanently covered for ongoing health complaints which would normally be defined as pre-existing.